 Yorgos Lanthimos' latest film is an almost uncategorizable journey into the heart of darkness.
 Both a thriller and a parable, THE KILLING OF A SACRED DEER creates a disquieting world of horrors that strike at the heart of the calm of suburbia.

-Colin Farrell is Steven: a brilliant neurosurgeon whose clinical attitude extends to his personal life.
+Colin Farrell is Steven, a brilliant neurosurgeon whose clinical attitude extends to his personal life.
 His interactions with his family feel almost as regimented as the post-surgery conversations he has with his colleagues.

-But Steven also has a strange friendship with a 16-year-old named Martin who, on surface, is an awkward friendly teenager who cherishes Steven's company.
+But Steven also has a strange friendship with a 16-year-old named Martin who, on the surface, is an awkward friendly teenager who cherishes Steven's company.

 Things take a bizarre turn when Martin tries to bring Steven into his family.
-When his attempts fail, he gives Steven a frightening proposition: a choice which will determine who lives and who dies.
+When his attempts fail, he gives Steven a frightening proposition, a choice which will determine who lives and who dies.

-Almost guaranteed to spark debate, this extraordinary film will be the one title everyone will be talking about long after the festival is over.
+Guaranteed to spark debate, this extraordinary film will be the one title everyone will be talking about long after the festival is over.
 Do not miss this chance!
 (Evrim Ersoy)